aidevclubmedia/club_media_pograma_2025/README.md

 A React + Vite web application built to design and manage AI-powered retail planograms.
 It provides tools for product placement on shelves, analytics, and optimization suggestions using AI.

 📘 Project Overview: What it Does

 POGrama is a planogram editor and optimizer that enables users to:

-•	🛒 Design store layouts and product placements visually
+1. 🛒 Design store layouts and product placements visually
-•	⚙️ Drag and drop products to shelves
+2. ⚙️ Drag and drop products to shelves
-•	📊 Analyze shelf space, weight, compliance, and sales
+3. 📊 Analyze shelf space, weight, compliance, and sales
-•	🤖 Automatically generate planograms using Gemini AI
+4. 🤖 Automatically generate planograms using Gemini AI
-•	🧠 Receive optimization suggestions and insights
+5. 🧠 Receive optimization suggestions and insights
-•	🎨 View product arrangements in 2D and 3D
+6. 🎨 View product arrangements in 2D and 3D
+7. POGrama assistant Chatbot to assists you with your concerns related to planogram

 ________________________________________
 ⚙️ Key Features